ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

 - Open-source and free to use.

-**dbt Cloud** - SaaS application to develop and manage dbt projects Web-based IDE to develop, run and test a dbt project.
+**dbt Cloud** - SaaS application to develop and manage dbt projects
+- Web-based IDE to develop, run and test a dbt project.
-Jobs orchestration.
+- Jobs orchestration.
-Logging and alerting.
+- Logging and alerting.
-Intregrated documentation.
+- Intregrated documentation.
-Free for individuals (one developer seat).
+- Free for individuals (one developer seat).

-How to use dbt?
+### How to use dbt?

-For this project, I'm integrating with GCP BigQuery so I'll use dbt Cloud IDE.
-No local installation of dbt is required.
+For this project, I use :
+- dbt Cloud (dbt Cloud IDE) + GCP BigQuery
+- dbt on Docker + BigQuery

-Setting up dbt
+### Setting up the dbt Cloud IDE + GCP BigQuery

 You will need to create a dbt cloud using this link and connect to your Data Warehouse following these instructions.
 More detailed instructions available in this guide.
 Developing with dbt
 Anatomy of a dbt model